manedurphy/terraform-on-aws/README.md

 1. Loops
     - We can loop through an output when using `count` as a meta-argument in our EC2 launch.
 We can loop through lists and maps.
+    - The splat operator allows us to use a `*` operator, allowing us to avoid writing the for loop manually

 ```terraform
 output "for_output_list" {